tonyandrewmeyer/juju-docs/sdk/how-to-guides/manage-storage.md

 > See more: [File `charmcraft.yaml` > `storage`](/t/7132#heading--storage)

-<a href="#heading--observe-the-attached-event-and-define-an-event-handler"><h3 id="heading--observe-the-attached-event-and-define-an-event-handler">Observe the attached event and define an event handler</h3></a>
+<a href="#heading--observe-the-attached-event-and-define-an-event-handler"><h3 id="heading--observe-the-attached-event-and-define-an-event-handler">Observe the `storage-attached` event and define an event handler</h3></a>

-In the `src/charm.py` file, in the `__init__` function of your charm, set up an observer for the attached event associated with your storage and pair that with an event handler, typically a holistic one.
+In the `src/charm.py` file, in the `__init__` function of your charm, set up an observer for the `storage-attached` event associated with your storage and pair that with an event handler, typically a holistic one.
 For example:

 ```
 self.framework.observe(self.on.cache_storage_attached, self._update_configuration)